PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * set encoded nJobs to taskID for analysis jobs
+  * fixed ReBrokerage
   * propagate bad state from dashboard
   * removed threading in dispatcher and dataservice
   * fixed typo in dashboard access